Workers’ Compensation: What Is It, And What Does It Do?

 Someone then files a claim with the insurer.
 In some states, the employer files the claim.
 In other states, such as Illinois, the employer notifies the insurer which, in turn, sends the claim forms to the worker to complete.

 The insurer investigates the claim to determine whether it falls within the scope of workers’ compensation, meaning that the injury must meet certain requirements.
+The duration of this process can vary, with straightforward claims resolved in a few weeks, while more complex cases may take several months or longer.
 If the injury does not meet these requirements, the insurer can deny coverage.
 Most states allow insurers to deny coverage for the following reasons:

 - The worker was not injured